hujhax/austin-improv-wiki/Building Connections.md

 - Periodic improv classes for foster youth in a residential treatment setting at significantly reduced or no cost -Improv classes for at-risk youth in rec centers and schools at significantly reduced or no cost

-Many of the skills involved in improv (for example: communication, self-expression, listening, co-creating ideas, spontaneity,flexibility etc.) have a direct relation to many of the skills that at-risk youth and children and young adults on the autism spectrum are in need of developing.
+Many of the skills involved in improv (for example: communication, self-expression, listening, co-creating ideas, spontaneity,flexibility etc.) have a direct relation to many of the skills that at-risk youth and children/young adults on the autism spectrum are in need of developing.
 Many parents have reported a multitude of positive effects from their child's involvement in the program.

 The Building Connections classes tailored to youth on the Autism Spectrum are split into two age groups and features, in addition to Lead Teacher Lacy Shawn, a large number of co-teachers from all across the AIC.
 Jessica Arjet, Luke Wallens, Valerie Ward, Sam Schak, Zac Carr, Joy Parks, Lori Hobbie, Sunaina Suhag, and Mason Pitluk have all served as co-teachers for the program.
 At the end of each semester, the students of each class put on a showcase for friends and family, and anyone else interested in being a part of the audience.